Unsupervised Discretization by Two-dimensional MDL-based Histogram: Experiments

 \section{Experiments}

-In this section, we investigate the performance of PALM\footnote{The source code in R will be made publicly available when the paper is accepted.} using synthetic data, after which we will apply it to real-world data in the next section.
+In this section, we investigate the performance of PALM using synthetic data, after which we will apply it to real-world data in the next section.
 We show that PALM can construct two-dimensional histograms that are adaptive to both local densities and sample size of the data.

 We start off by defining the ``loss" that we use for quantifying the quality of the ``learned" partitions.
 We then present experiment results on a wide variety of synthetic data.
 Although our algorithm relies on heuristics, we show that it has a number of desirable properties, as follows.